cloudfoundry/stratos/website/docs/deploy/cloud-foundry.md

 ## Deployment Steps

-The quickest way to install Stratos is to deploy it as a Cloud Foundry application.
+Stratos can be pushed as an application to Cloud Foundry.

 You can do it in two ways: